Today we’re shipping the Atlas at v1.0.

 Switch lenses, not tabs.

-And now — terrain.
+And — terrain.

 Built for the people who buy land.

+The Atlas was for the people who have to make a call before lunch.
 Developers picking the next site.
-Architects checking what the code will let them build.
+Architects checking what the code would let them build.
 Capital allocators tracking where the next deal goes.
 Brokers proving a story.
 Land sellers checking who their neighbors are.
 Anyone who has ever paid for a deal-killer they could have seen on a map.